 An innocent person, wrongfully accused is a real problem.
-We know it in part thanks to post-conviction exonerations based on DNA and other evidence.
+We know it, in part thanks to post-conviction exonerations based on DNA and other physical evidence.
 Despite actual innocence, some juries have brought a guilty verdict.
-Hundreds of these cases are documented.
+Researchers document hundreds such cases.

 This reminds us that the legal system is a human enterprise.
 Though well-meaning, mistakes are inevitable over time.

 When those mistakes are made, is it better to exercise caution to prevent the possibly guilty going free?
-Or is it better to prevent the possibly innocent being convicted and imprisoned for something they did not do?
-We now know that this is an either-or question.
+Or should we cautiously prevent conviction and imprisonment of the possibly innocent?
+We now know that this is an either-or choice.

-Constitutional law encourages fairness.
+Constitutional law requires fairness.
 It reminds us to jealously guard against convicting the possibly innocent with:

-- the burden of proving any fact is on the prosecutor
+- burden of proving any fact is on the prosecutor

 A not-guilty verdict does not necessarily mean that the jury believed the person accused was actually innocent.
 A not-guilty verdict only means that the jury found reasonable doubt about some part of the prosecution’s case.

-But sometimes juries make a point to communicate that, in addition to their not-guilty verdict, they strongly believe the defendant to be actually innocent of the crime charged.
+But in addition to their not-guilty verdict; some juries make a point to communicate that they strongly believe the defendant to be actually innocent.

 - pretrial detention in jail (e.g., bail beyond reach)